 - The Port Harcourt Book Festival (Garden City Festival) is a festival that holds in the month of September.
 This festival takes place to celebrate literature and arts, heighten literacy awareness in the city, and boost tourism in Port Harcourt.

 - Music Festival: This festival is part of the activities that make the annual CARNIRIV (Rivers State Carnival).
-Its aim is to give indigenous upcoming artistes and entertainers a platform to showcase their talents.
+Its aim is to give indigenous upcoming artists and entertainers a platform to showcase their talents.

 - Nwaotam Festival: This festival is celebrated annually, on the 25th of December.
 The purpose of the festival is to usher in the new year and ward off the evils of the passing year.
 It is believed that this festival helps to ensure that the new year brings good things.